ruuda/hoff/doc/installing.md

 ## Adding a repository

-Hoff keeps a checkout of the repository it manages.
-(TODO: multiple repositories.)
+Hoff keeps a checkout of the repositories it manages.
 Currently it does not handle the initial clone automatically.
 (TODO: automate.)
-Create a directory to keep these checkouts:
+Create a directory to keep these checkouts, and also for the state files:

     $ sudo --user git mkdir /home/git/checkouts
+    $ sudo --user git mkdir /home/git/state

 I’ll be using the repository `ruuda/bogus` in this example.
 On GitHub, add the bot account to this repository as a collaborator, to give it push access (and